-We can also write logic that includes state in registers, including FSMs in Verilog.
+In Verilog, we can write logic that includes state in registers.

-1. Review the Verilog file section4fwd.v to see how it encodes a simple clockwise rotation of the LEDs.

-We now use the reg type instead of wire to denote that these variables are registers (flip flops).
+- 1. Review the Verilog file section4fwd.v to see how it encodes a simple clockwise rotation of the LEDs. - We now use the reg type instead of wire to denote that these variables are registers (flip flops).
 They will hold state and can be controlled to only change their values at clock edges.
 We declare these as multi-bit values.